nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Throughout the process of importing contacts, the alphabetical ordering of contacts is preserved.

+<a name="ComingSoon"></a>**Coming soon:** `import` currently does not support duplicate checks.
+This will be implemented
+in future revisions to the application.
+Currently,

+Current implementation ideas include:
+- import all with/without duplicates (use flag to specify)
+- manually check every single duplicate (inefficient, but can be an option with flag for users who want to check every duplicate)
+- allow Windows-style duplicate handling (Ignore, Ignore all, Cancel)
+- summarise every single duplicate and give user a one time confirmation to add/discard (no granularity)

 ### <a name="IndexParser"></a>Index Parser

 The Index Parser is used when the user enters a command that specifies a contact index, such as the [`rm`](#Delete),